Sisonke Msimang

-Sisonke Msimang is a South African writer, activist and political analyst based in Perth, Western Australia, whose focus is on race, gender, and politics.
+Sisonke Msimang is a South African-Australian writer, activist and political analyst based in Perth, Western Australia, whose focus is on race, gender, and politics.
 She is known for her memoir Always Another Country: A memoir of exile and home (2017) and The Resurrection of Winnie Mandela (2018), a biography of anti-apartheid activist Winnie Madikizela-Mandela.

 Early life and education

-Msimang was born in Zambia, where her South African freedom fighter father, Mavuso ("Baba"), had gone into exile, along with many other members of the then banned organisation the African National Congress.
+Msimang was born in Zambia in 1974, where her South African freedom fighter father, Mavuso Msimang, had gone into exile, along with many other members of the then banned organisation the African National Congress.
 Her mother, Ntombi, was a Swazi accountant, and Sisonke grew up within the community in exile, along with sisters Mandla and Zeng.

-Msimang grew up around South African freedom fighters such as her father and great-uncle.
-Her father was a leading member of uMkhonto we Sizwe (MK), the armed wing of the African National Congress (ANC), in the 1960s, and her great uncle was one of the founding members of the ANC.
-Their home in Zambia would be filled with people who came from South Africa who all urged Mandela to be released from prison.
-The family also lived in Kenya and Canada.
+Msimang initially grew up around South African freedom fighters such as her father and great-uncle.
+Her father was a leading member of uMkhonto we Sizwe (MK), the armed wing of the African National Congress (ANC), in the 1960s, and her great-uncle was one of the founding members of the ANC.
+The family later moved to Kenya and then to Canada in 1984 when Sisonke was 10.
+Msimang completed most of her schooling in Ottawa, Canada, and her final years at the International School in Kenya as an expatriate.